-- it’s made in google sheets and only to be used there!
+- this reading tracker is made in Google’s Sheets and only to be used there!

-Downloading a copy and importing it into Excel for example won’t work.
-There are too many functions and scripts at work that are exclusive to Google’s spreadsheets.
+Downloading a copy and importing it into Excel won’t work.
+There are too many functions and scripts at work that are exclusive to Google’s sheets.

 - I HIGHLY recommend reading the manual I put together, to understand how the spreadsheet is to be used.
-While a huge part will be apparent, there are some things that won’t be.
+While a large part will be apparent, there are some things that won’t be.

-Tagging can really be used for all kinds of information that you think is missing as a column.
-Something I’m alway curious about is my most read publishers.
+Tagging can really be used for all kinds of information.
+Everything you think could use its own column can actually just be tracked as a tag.
+Example: Something I’m always curious about is my most read publishers.
 So this is something that can easily be tracked via tags.

-One of my most used tag categories is those regarding diversity.
-There are tags like “BIPOC author”, “queer MC” (I even go into detail here and have a tag for every queer identity too), “MC with disability”, “BIPOC MC”.
+One of my most used tag categories is all about diversity.
+I use tags like “BIPOC author”, “queer MC” (I even go into detail here and have a tag for every queer identity too), “MC with disability”, “BIPOC MC”.
 There are lots of options!

 Something else I really like to track, not so much for stats but to later easily find those books again, are tags that describe how I felt about a book.
 “Favorite” is an obvious one, but I also use tags like “made me laugh/cry/sad/…”.
 I track if a book was a disappointment or went beyond my expectations.